CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 - `netq show evpn` command: view configuration and status for all devices, including associated VNI, VTEP address, import and export route (showing BGP ASN and VNI path), and last time a change occurred for each device running EVPN
 ### View the EVPN Service Status

 You can view the configuration and status of your EVPN overlay across your network or for a particular device from the NetQ UI or the NetQ CLI.
-The example below shows the configuration and status for all devices, including the associated VNI, VTEP address, the import and export route (showing the BGP ASN and VNI path), and the last time a change occurred for each device running EVPN.
-Use the `hostname` option to view the configuration and status for a single device.

 {{<tabs "EVPN summary">}}